suhastheju/shortest-path/README.md

 core of an Intel(R) Core(TM) i7-7660U CPU @ 2.50GHz processor and 16GiB of main
 memory (An Apple macbook pro laptop).
 The graph preprocessing time (graph read and initialisation) is approximately eight seconds.

+## Bug-fixes and support
+Mail me at suhas.muniyappa@aalto.fi